groupon/artemisia/docs/components/postgres.md

 SQLRead task runs a select query and parse the first row as a Hocon Config.
-The query must be select query and not any DML or DDL statements.
+The query must be a SELECT query and not any DML or DDL statements.
 The configuration object is shown below.